The following professionals lent their expertise to this article:

 Eligibility

-A range of scholarships available to first-time freshman and transfer students with hearing loss.
+A range of scholarships are available to first-time freshman and transfer students with hearing loss.
 Awarded based on a combination of high school or college GPA and ACT/SAT test scores.

 How to Apply